 Imagine a truckload of birds and someone beating on the side of the truck container with a baseball bat.
 This keeps the birds flying and constantly feathers.
 The object is to remove the bird feathers so you can see the birds inside the truck.

 While this is a simplification, the separator acts as the net using an air centrifuge design.
-Nobody wants to use a blast machine full of used abrasive full of rust, paint and carbon and being able to remove those particles with a separator is a good thing is very helpful.
+Nobody wants to use a blast machine full of used abrasive contaminated with rust, paint and carbon so being able to remove those particles with a separator is very helpful.